What Are Performance Levels and Why Do They Matter in Machine Safety Systems

 In simple terms, PL quantifies how well a safety system can reduce risk — the higher the PL, the lower the probability that a dangerous failure will occur.

-PL is categorized into five levels: PLa, PLb, PLc, PLd, and PLe.
+PL is categorised into five levels: PLa, PLb, PLc, PLd, and PLe.

 How to Determine the Required Performance Level (PLr)